Services for Faculty

-The library’s online electronic resources and services are available twenty-four hours a day, seven days a week.
-The library’s web pages serve as a gateway to numerous services and resources including access to electronic databases, interlibrary loan request forms, and links to other online services.
-LibSearch provides access for locating books and materials within the library.
-Use the UMD Journal Locator to find journals in both paper and electronic formats.
-Library eResources provide a list of subject and general databases.
+The library’s online resources and services are available twenty-four hours a day, seven days a week.
+The library’s web pages serve as a gateway to numerous services and resources including access to databases, interlibrary loan request forms, and links to other online services.
+The library's Primo search provides access for locating books and materials within the library.
+Use the Primo journal search to find journals in both paper and electronic formats.
+The library's Articles & Databases page provides a list of subject and general databases.

 Database searching (999-8678)

 Librarian liaisons can assist you in locating material for tenure promotion and literature reviews.

 Faculty may borrow library books for a semester.
 Loan periods for audiovisual materials vary.
 Faculty must have a UMass ID with a validated library barcode on it for all transactions.

 Faculty may request books and journal articles from other libraries through interlibrary loan.

 Streaming Films - See Films - Streaming Media for Fully-Online Classes

 UMD Library - Boston Library Consortium (BLC) Membership (999-8750)